dikhan/terraform-provider-logentries/.github/ISSUE_TEMPLATE.md

 - [ ] I have filled out the right section (feature request/bug) and added enough details.
 - [ ] I have added a corresponding label (feature request/bug) to the issue (right side menu)
-- [ ] I have added this issue to the 'API Terraform Provider' GitHub project (right side menu)

 ## <a name="featureRequest">Feature Request</a>